hansek/cotls/README.md

   - [ ] dump - export database

 ### Batch
-  - [ ] "one multidimension array" to config more groups
   - [ ] ability to run external commands as batch item

 ### Dumpdown
   - [ ] unify with new **dump** command (use arguments for remote DB)
   - [ ] remove compression from default behavior
-  - [ ] option to specify target folder for dumps (now in place of config file)

 ### Syncdown
   - [ ] make hardcoded arguments as just default values
-  - [ ] option to specify ignored directories / files for specific paths (now only globaly for all paths)
   - [ ] improve password handling

 ### Self Update